Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (i) That the proposed activities comply with all State, local and Federal laws, including those related to sediment control, pollution control, floodplain restrictions, and on-site wastewater disposal;

-(j) That any and all alterations to environmentally sensitive areas and their buffers will be adequately mitigated;
+(j) That any and all alterations to critical areas and their buffers will be adequately mitigated;

 (k) That there will be no damage to nearby public or private property and no threat to the health or safety of people on or off the property;